HibiscusMC/docs/docs/hmccosmetics remapped/serializers/items.md

 Model Data is the model that the item will use.
 This requires a resource pack to work properly.
 If you have another items plugin handling Model Data, then it's recommend to get the item in materials.

+### Model ID

+Model ID is the id of the model that the item will show.
+This requires a resource pack to work properly.

 ### Amount

 The amount of an item to show.